Tinkoff/tinkoff-request/docs/core/index.md

         failureThreshold: 60,
         failureTimeout: 60000,
-    }), // if 60% of requests in 1 min are failed, go to special state preventing from making new requests till service is down http() // on the last place the plugin to make actual request, it will be executed only if no plugin before changed the flow of request
+    }), // if 60% of requests in 1 min are failed, go to special state preventing from making new requests till service is down retry({ retry: 3, retryDelay: 100 }), // try to retry failed request, should be placed before making actual request http() // on the last place the plugin to make actual request, it will be executed only if no plugin before changed the flow of request
 ]);